sl-lang/sll/changelog/latest.md

 ## Added

 - Argument parsing modifier to parse signed integers: `-`
+- Cursor and window management APIs to the window extenion module
 - More optimizer rules
-- Window & cursor management APIs to the window extenion module

 ## Changed